dkazakov8/dk-framework/packages/mobx-restore-state/README.md

 The purpose of this library is to safely restore state during SSR.

-MobX 4 had a bug where newly added object were not observable, like
+MobX 4 had a bug where newly added objects were not observable, like

 ```typescript
 const target = observable({ str: '123' });